Learn about using natural jute twine in your home and garden. It's a great inexpensive way to assist in the garden and add to your decor.

 Using natural jute twine is not a new concept.
 However, this inexpensive product can go a long way in assisting you in the garden and provides a nice rustic feel in your home decor.
-This 100% biodegradable material is perfect for all kind of uses.
+This 100% biodegradable material is perfect for all kinds of uses.

-Using Natural Jute Twine in Your Home and Garden
+Way of Using Natural Jute Twine

 In the Garden